 From a budget option to something more comfortable, there is no dearth of accommodation in Manali.
 But I’d recommend Old Manali (located right next to New Manali) for its better location, cheaper prices and a peaceful experience.
 Compared to Manali, Old Manali is a tiny little town, but enough to suit all your needs — from booze to renting scooter rentals to an English Bakery, and in between, a few dozen guest houses and hotels.
 You can walk the two-kilometre distance from Manali to Old Manali or take an auto-rickshaw for 50 Rupees.

 During the off-season, a nice double-bed room can cost as low as 300 Rupees, but the prices may shoot up during summer.
-I’ve personally stayed in Old Manali for a few times, and my first choice, always, is Zostel Manali, that operates a chain of hostels in India.
+I’ve personally stayed in Old Manali for a few times, and my first choice, always, is Zostel Manali, that operates a chain of hostels in India and is a great option, especially for solo travellers.

 Babushka – In Vashishth, lies the hippie corner called Babushka.
 With solo travellers from around the world, looking for friends, the kind of atmosphere the place gets is friendly.
 The food is super good too.